openjdk/valhalla-docs/site/_index.md

 # Project Valhalla

-Project Valhalla is augmenting the Java object model with *value objects* and *user-defined primitives*, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.
+Project Valhalla is augmenting the Java object model with *value objects*, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.
 These features will be complemented with changes to Java's generics to preserve performance gains through generic APIs.

 This Project is sponsored by the
 [HotSpot Group](http://openjdk.java.net/groups/hotspot).